Our alumni succeed on the professional stage as well screens large and small.

 Chris Solger-Binder ('82) is a Jeff Award winning lighting designer in residence at the Lyric Opera in Chicago, the Steppenwolf Theatre, Steppenwolf Studio, and the DePaul Opera Theatre.

-Kurt Sutter ('97) prior NIU experience included teaching and directing for The Gately-Poole Acting Studio in New York and directing productions at The Nat Horne Theatre.
-After receiving his MFA from Northern he began writing plays and cultivating ideas for the screen, which lead to his role as a staff writer on FX's, The Shield, and ended the show's seven season run as Executive Producer.
+Kurt Sutter ('97) Has taught and directed for The Gately-Poole Acting Studio in New York and directed productions at Nat Horne Theatre.
+After receiving his MFA from NIU, he began writing plays and cultivating ideas for the screen, which lead to his role as a staff writer on FX's The Shield, and ended the show's seven season run as executive producer.
 Kurt continues his relationship with FX, with his new critically acclaimed series, Sons of Anarchy.
 Along with his TV work, Sutter has feature projects in development at Warner Brothers and Paramount.

 Mike Tuman ('02) played a supporting role in The Royal Hunt of the Sun for the Journeymen Theatre Company.
 Tuman was also an assistant choreographer for The Romance Cycle at the Court Theatre.